sibailaj/CS290-Assignment1/bio.md

 My name is Joe Sibaila.
 I currently live in Sacramento, California and grew up in nearby Vacaville, California.
 I attended UC Davis for my undergraduate education and received a BA in Economics.

 Hobbies:
 I enjoy watching all different types of sports- football, basketball, baseball, and golf are my favorites.
+I also enjoy building computers.

 Programming Background:
 My programming experience dates back to when I was 12 and began programming in BASIC.
 I had a high school level textbook and spent countless hours reading it and writing games and simple programs.
 I did some programming in MATLAB at UC Davis, which was mainly used for solving engineering problems.
 Finally, I have C++ experience after taking CS 161 and 162.